cmzuo11/stMVC/README.md

 ## Output

-## the output file will be saved for further analysis:
+## Output file will be saved for further analysis:

 * GAT_2-view_model.pth: a saved model for reproducing results.